Mikolaj-Mus/contactapp/README.md

 ## License

 This project is currently not licensed.
 The project is continuously being developed by me, and it is a work in progress.

-## Acknowledgments

-I draw inspiration for this project from Get Arrays.